Part of our day-trips from London series.

 Ye Olde Fighting Cocks near Verulamium Park is perhaps the most famous.
 It's one of those places that claims to be the oldest pub in England (and, naturally, has secret tunnels to the cathedral).
 The evidence is a little shaky, but there's no disputing the exceptional choice of beer — eight draught pumps, none of them dispensing Pride, Doom Bar or any other over-familiar brand.

 Also impressive is The Goat on Sopwell Lane with its sprawl of ancient rooms and a sizeable beer garden.
 Carry on down Sopwell Lane for Britain's easiest pub crawl.
-At least four other excellent pubs are reached in a stretch you could comfortably hop backwards, including the Hare and Hounds, above.
+At least three other excellent pubs are reached in a stretch you could comfortably hop backwards.

 7. Plenty of 'Secret St Albans' corners